OmerNachshon/SuicidePrevention/Requirements/README.txt

 - Gmail token inside token files is still valid (expires after 3 days) [if expired , delete token and generate automatically new one]
 - All modules and python version are as stated in modules.txt file

-Watch demonstration video to see it in action

 Enjoy reading and trying our bot + model!!!